-Sometimes, more invasive procedures may be needed to get enough tissue sample to make a diagnosis.
+Sometimes, endoscopic biopsies aren’t enough to make a diagnosis and more invasive procedures are needed.
 By making an incision in the chest (thoracotomy) or an incision in the abdomen (laparotomy) the surgeon can remove a larger sample of tumor or, sometimes, remove the entire tumor.

 Testing the samples in the lab

 No matter how they were obtained, all biopsy and fluid samples are sent to the pathology lab.
 There, a doctor will look at them under a microscope and test them to find out if they contain cancer cells (and if so, what type of cancer it is).